citusdata/test-automation/README.md

 # run fab command in coordinator in a detachable session
 #
-# Note that in addition to run.valgrind check-multi-vg, run.valgrind check-multi-1-vg and
-# run.valgrind check-columnar-vg are also available, where:
-#   run.valgrind check-multi-vg runs "make check-multi-vg"
-#   run.valgrind check-multi-1-vg runs "make check-multi-1-vg"
-#   run.valgrind check-columnar-vg runs "make check-columnar-vg"
+# Note that you can use any valid schedule name for regression, isolation or failure tests here
-tmux new -d "fab use.postgres 12.3 use.citus release-9.2 run.valgrind check-multi-vg"
+tmux new -d "fab use.postgres 15.2 use.citus release-11.1 run.valgrind multi_1_schedule"

 # simply exit from coordinator after detaching